The 2017 Security Awareness Training is now available. Click here for the course Please plan to complete the training as soon as possible.

-In the event of a disaster, the Department of Technology Services expects all employees to report to their managers for specific instructions on where and when to report for duty.
+In the event of a disaster, the Division of Technology Services expects all employees to report to their managers for specific instructions on where and when to report for duty.

 - Employees shall ensure their safety and the safety of their immediate family.

 - If employee and his/her family is safe, the employee will report to duty.

 - All staff shall monitor KSL Radio 1160 AM for news and information and the Emergency Alert System, as well as emergencyinfoutah.com if accessible.